envoyproxy/ratelimit/README.md

 To enable Prometheus integration set:

 1. `USE_PROMETHEUS`: `true` to use [Prometheus](https://prometheus.io/)
+2. `USE_STATSD`: `false` to disable StatsD (both cannot be enabled at the same time)
-2. `PROMETHEUS_ADDR`: The port to listen on for Prometheus metrics.
+3. `PROMETHEUS_ADDR`: The port to listen on for Prometheus metrics.
 Defaults to `:9090`
-3. `PROMETHEUS_PATH`: The path to listen on for Prometheus metrics.
+4. `PROMETHEUS_PATH`: The path to listen on for Prometheus metrics.
 Defaults to `/metrics`
-4. `PROMETHEUS_MAPPER_YAML`: The path to the YAML file that defines the mapping from statsd to prometheus metrics.
+5. `PROMETHEUS_MAPPER_YAML`: The path to the YAML file that defines the mapping from statsd to prometheus metrics.

 Define the mapping from statsd to prometheus metrics in a YAML file.
 Find more information about the mapping in the [Metric Mapping and Configuration](https://github.com/prometheus/statsd_exporter?tab=readme-ov-file#metric-mapping-and-configuration).